papis/papis/doc/source/database_structure.rst

       database-backend = whoosh

-If you just plan to have or have few dozen of documents in your library, probably you'll have ample performance with the two first options.
+If you just plan to have up to 3000 documents in your library, you will have ample performance with the two first options.
-However if you're reaching higher numbers, 500, 1000, 2000 documents, you'll probably want to use the ``Whoosh`` backend for very good performance.
+However if you're reaching higher numbers, you'll probably want to use the ``Whoosh`` backend for very good performance.

 You can select a database by using the flag